 When you receive a call on your mobile phone, the Uconnect Phone will interrupt the vehicle audio system, if on, and will ask if you would like to answer the call.
-Push the Phone button to accept the call.
+Push the Phone Solution to accept the call.
 To reject the call, push and hold the Phone button until you hear a single beep, indicating that the incoming call was rejected.

-Answer Or Reject An Incoming Call - Call Currently In Progress mobile phone.
-Push the Phone button to place the current call on hold and answer the incoming call.
+Answer Or Reject An Incoming Call - Call Currently In Progress

-If a call is currently in progress and you have another incoming call, you will hear the same network tones for call waiting that you normally hear when using your
+If a call is currently in progress and you have another incoming call, you will hear the same network tones for call waiting that you normally hear when using your mobile phone.
+Push the Phone Subtron to place the current call on hold and answer the incoming call.